What is The Object of a Sentence?

 They are fond of him.

-Gerund with Preposition as Prepositional indirect Object:
+Gerund with Preposition as Prepositional Indirect Object:

-She apologized for interrupting.
+She apologised for interrupting.

 He gave a gift to his sister.